Banshee (collection): Background

 British fashion designer Alexander McQueen was known for his imaginative, sometimes controversial designs, and dramatic fashion shows.
-During his nearly twenty-year career, he explored a broad range of ideas and themes, including historicism, romanticism, femininity, sexuality, and death.
+Over the course of his career, which lasted from 1992 until his death in 2010, he explored a broad range of ideas and themes, particularly sexuality, death, violence, romanticism, and historicism.
 The son of a London taxicab driver and a teacher, he grew up in one of the poorer neighbourhoods in London's East End.
 During childhood, he witnessed his sisters experiencing domestic violence at the hands of their husbands, which became a formative influence on his designs.

 As a young apprentice on Savile Row, McQueen earned a reputation as an expert tailor.
 In 1992, he graduated with a master's degree in fashion design from Central Saint Martins (CSM), a London art school, where he met a number of his future collaborators.
 His graduation collection, Jack the Ripper Stalks His Victims, was bought in its entirety by magazine editor Isabella Blow, who became his mentor and his muse.
 McQueen launched his own label with Taxi Driver (Autumn/Winter 1993), in which he debuted the bumster trouser.
 The extremely low waist exposed the top of the intergluteal cleft, and the style became a McQueen brand signature.

 McQueen had no financial backing at the beginning of his career, so his collections were created on minimal budgets, using cheap fabric and unconventional materials to make up for the shortfall.
 He collaborated with friends and other creatives to save money and make items outside his expertise.
 Collaborators during this period worked for minimal pay or were paid in garments.
 Some agreed to work for free because they were interested in working with McQueen, while others who had been promised compensation were simply never paid.